datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 - "Be able to determine the structure of a data frame including its dimensions and the datatypes of variables"
 - "Be able to subset/retrieve values from a data frame"
-- "Understand how R may converse data into different modes"
+- "Understand how R may coerce data into different modes"
-- "Be able to convert the mode of an object"
+- "Be able to change the mode of an object"
 - "Understand that R uses factors to store and manipulate categorical data"
 - "Be able to manipulate a factor, including subsetting and reordering"
 - "Be able to apply an arithmetic function to a data frame"